adourian/adourian/README.md

 # Kari Adourian

-Machine Learning Engineer intern & Master’s student in Computer Science (Data Science & AI) at the University of Pennsylvania.
+Machine Learning Research intern & Master’s student in Computer Science (Data Science & AI) at the University of Pennsylvania.
 Background in Chemical Engineering & Biotechnology (EPFL).

 I work at the intersection of machine learning, science, and high-stakes systems — building models and pipelines that operate on complex real-world data where decisions have tangible impact.